ktoso/rx-wiki/Filtering-Operators.md

 ```

 ## skip()

-#### Ignore first *n* elements
+#### Ignore the first _n_ elements emitted by an Observable

 [[images/rx-operators/skip.png]]

-You can ignore the first *n* items emitted by a Observable and attend only to those items that come after, by modifying the Observable with the `Observable.skip(n)` method.
+You can ignore the first _n_ items emitted by a Observable and attend only to those items that come after, by modifying the Observable with the `Observable.skip(n)` method.

 ```groovy
 numbers = Observable.toObservable([1, 2, 3, 4, 5, 6, 7, 8, 9]);